Greentube/ngx-modal/README.md

 [ModalDialogService](#modaldialogservice) makes sure that only one instance of a modal dialog is opened at a time.
 With [IModalDialogOptions](#imodaldialogoptions) you can define which component will be rendered inside the dialog and configure it based on your needs.

+You can further use action buttons to control modal dialog from external component or child component.
+If action performed on button click is successful, modal dialog will close.
+Otherwise it will alert user.

 ## Styles and visuals

 `Ngx-modal-dialog` is intended to be used with Bootstrap 4, however you can apply your custom styles from your desired UI framework by providing class names in [IModalDialogSettings](#imodaldialogsettings).